How Often Do Motor Vehicle Accidents Lead To Injury?

 Gender

 Does sex influence the likelihood of being involved in car accidents or sustaining injuries?
 Interestingly, it does to an extent.
-According to studies, women are 73% more likely to sustain injuries and 17% more likely to get killed in car accidents.
+According to studies, women are 73% more likely to sustain injuries and 17% more likely to be killed in car accidents.
 Furthermore, research conducted on 70,000 trapped vehicle occupants in accidents concluded that women were more often trapped than men.

 Meanwhile, the study also revealed that the most common injuries sustained by trapped male patients were to the head, face, thorax, and limbs.
 Pelvic and spinal cord injuries were more common in female patients.